defuse/airgap/README.md

 Restoring Backups
 ------------------

-This document described how to *create* backups of the air-gap system.
+So far, we have described how to *create* backups of the air-gap system.
 We have yet to describe how to *restore* these backups.
 The restore process is as
 follows: